npofsi/SioButton/README.EN.md

 Certainly you can use [Issues](https://github.com/npofsi/SioButton/issues), with title and content as well.

-If you can use github, you can fork this repo, and do follow.
+If you can use github, you just need to fork this repo, and do follow.

 ### Add or modify voices